ibm-cloud-docs/vpc/lb-layer-7-policies-rules.md

 Name | The name of the policy.
 The name must be unique within the listener.
 Action | The action to take when all policy rules match.
 The acceptable values are `reject`, `redirect`, `forward`, and `https_redirect`.
 Priority | Policies are evaluated based on ascending order of priority.
 URL | The URL to which the request is redirected, if the action is set to `redirect`.
+You must provide either a full URL or the parameters of a URI.
+When using a URL, all incoming traffic redirects to this URL.
+When using URI parameters, values from incoming traffic requests can be retained by using the incoming values of the parameters.
+The default values of the URI parameters are equal to their original incoming values.
+To retain the incoming values, provide them as `{protocol}`, `{port}`, `{host}`, `{path}`, and `{query}`.
+For example, if the host of the incoming request is `ibm.com`, then the default value will be `{host}` equal to the incoming `ibm.com` value.
 HTTP status code | Status code of the response returned by the application load balancer when the action is set to `redirect` or `https_redirect`.
 The acceptable values are: `301`, `302`, `303`, `307`, or `308`.
 Target | The back-end pool of virtual server instances to which the request is forwarded, if the action is set to `forward`.
 Listener | The HTTPS listener to which the request is redirected, if the action is set to `https_redirect`.